alexocode/talks/presentation.md

 # Honourable mentions

-- `bisect`: find the commit which introduced an error
 - `cherry-pick`: "copy" one+ commits onto the current branch
 - `clean`: remove untracked files and folders
 - `grep`: search pattern in tracked files
-- `reflog`: checkout history for `HEAD` or a branch
 - `worktree`: checkout a reference into another worktree

 ---